inoxlang/inox/docs/language-basics.md

 # Symbolic Evaluation

 The symbolic evaluation of a module is a "virtual" evaluation, it performs checks similar to those of a type checker.
-Throughout the Inox documentation you may encounter the terms "type checker"/ "type checking", this corresponds to the symbolic evaluation phase.
+Throughout the Inox documentation you may encounter the terms "type checker"/ "type checking", they correspond to the symbolic evaluation phase.

 # Compilation